-CommunityEdu: CommunityEdu is the best programing specifically designed to address common problems in fraternity and sorority communities such as alcohol, hazing, sexual assault, mental health and accountability.
+Virtual Programming: Prior to Initiation, all associate members are required to complete a virtual program specifically designed to address common problems in fraternity and sorority communities such as alcohol, hazing, sexual assault, mental health and accountability.
 Chapters receive login information for their own account and can see which chapter members have completed the program.